Miraj98/decentralised-voting-azure/README.md

 # Demo
 ### You can view the demo at https://miraj98.github.io/azure-voting-client

+**The blockchain is successfully running on Azure.** Here is the RPC-endpoint: https://blockchainfyjsubbloc.blockchain.azure.com:3200/OBwwyHUPU7aZFrPT5aCtRkzm

+**Note** that most transactions are handled by a backend server, however **transactions related to actual voting need to be performed by voters manually** and hence they need to have their own wallet (the easiest way is to use MetaMask extension in the browser) to sign transactions.
+Hence to connect to the Azure Blockchain they will have to use "Custom RPC" option in MetaMask and paste the RPC endpoint provided above to be able to interact with the blockchain and the contracts deployed on it.

 # Decentralised voting Azure

 1. Using uPort mobile app to issue Voter ID credentials.
 These credentials will be in the form of "Verifiable credentials"